-State Retail Operations Non-Retail Operations Both Alabama Amended Statewide Public Health Order Fact Sheet Apr.
+State Retail Operations Non-Retail Operations Both Local Control Alabama Amended Statewide Public Health Order Fact Sheet Apr.
 28, 2020 Requires all retail stores to: Limit occupancy to no more than 50% of normal occupancy.
 Try to prevent customers or patrons from congregating within 6 feet of one another.
 Take reasonable steps to comply with CDC and DPH sanitation guidelines.
-See Both Column Requires employers to take reasonable steps, "where practicable as work duties permit," to: • Avoid gatherings of 10+ employees; • Maintain 6 feet of separation between employees; • Regularly disinfect frequently used items and surfaces; • Encourage handwashing; • Prevent employees who are sick from coming into contact with others; • Facilitate remote working arrangements; and • Minimize employee travel.
-Alaska Health Mandate 016 Press Release Attachment E (Retail Businesses) Press Release Attachment H (Non-Public- Facing Businesses) Apr.
-22, 2020 Beginning May 8, 2020, provides that non-essential retail businesses must meet all of the following requirements: Restrict occupancy to no more than 50% maximum business occupancy at one time.
+See Both Column Requires employers to take reasonable steps, "where practicable as work duties permit," to: Avoid gatherings of 10+ employees.
+Maintain 6 feet of separation between employees.
+Regularly disinfect frequently used items and surfaces.
+Encourage handwashing.
+Prevent employees who are sick from coming into contact with others.
+Facilitate remote working arrangements.
+Minimize employee travel.
+Generally, supersedes and preempts any county and municipal orders or ordinances that purport to impose less stringent COVID-19-related curfew or quarantine measures.
+Authorizes the Jefferson and Mobile County Health Officers, after approval by the State Health Officer, to implement more stringent measures as local circumstances require.
+Alaska Health Mandate 016 Press Release Attachment E (Retail Businesses) Press Release Attachment H (Non-Public- Facing Businesses) FAQs Phase 3/4 Guidance May 21, 2020 Note that all mandates have now been changed to advisories.
+Beginning May 8, 2020, provides that non-essential retail businesses must meet all of the following requirements: Restrict occupancy to no more than 50% maximum business occupancy at one time.
 Maintain social distance of at least 6 feet between non-household individuals.
 Limit household party size per visit.
-Provide entryway signage notifying the public of the business' COVID-19 Mitigation Plan.
-Beginning May 8, 2020, requires non-essential non-public-facing businesses to meet the following requirements: • All occupied desks, cubicles, or open work spaces must be at least 6 feet apart. • Any high-risk employee must be provided an alternative workspace and/or special accommodations to mitigate the risk of the employee's exposure to colleagues and others at the business. • Employers should make efforts to maximize remote work Note that workers that provide insurance services are deemed "essential."
-Provides that both non-essential retail businesses and non-essential non-public facing businesses must meet the following requirements: Encourage that cloth face coverings be worn by all employees (both) and customers (retail).
-Establish a COVID-19 Mitigation Plan addressing the practices and protocols to protect staff.
-Provide hand washing capability or sanitizer.
-Enforce frequent handwashing.
-Make available an adequate supply of soap, disinfectant, hand sanitizer, and paper towels.
-Provide for hourly (retail)/daily (non-public-facing) touchpoint sanitization throughout the worksite.
-Provide training for employees regarding the COVID-19 Mitigation Plan.
-Conduct pre-shift screening and maintain a staff screening log.
-No employee displaying symptoms of COVID-19 will provide services to customers.
-No person may work within 72 hours of exhibiting a fever.
-Conduct cleaning and disinfecting in compliance with CDC
+Provide entryway signage Note that all mandates have now been changed to advisories.
+Beginning May 8, 2020, requires non-essential non-public-facing businesses to meet the following requirements: All occupied desks, cubicles, or open work spaces must be at least 6 feet apart.
+Any high-risk employee must be provided an Note that all mandates have now been changed to advisories.
+Note that workers that provide insurance services are deemed "essential."
+Provides that both non-essential retail businesses and non-essential non-public facing businesses must meet the following requirements: • Encourage that cloth face coverings be worn by all employees (both) and customers (retail). • Establish a COVID-19 Mitigation Plan addressing the practices and protocols to protect staff. • Provide hand washing capability or